utahorange/utahorange.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello!
-My name is Taiyu Chen and I’m a computer science major at UCLA.
-I'm interested in performance and security for systems.
+Hi, I’m a computer science major at UCLA.
+I'm mostly interested in performance and security for systems.
 I’m CompTIA Security+ and CCNA-certified.

-In my off-time I enjoy reading and rock climbing.
+In my off-time I enjoy reading, watching movies, and rock climbing.